allenhouchins/latest-fleetctl-package/README.md

    ```

 Note: The `pkg` installer is unsigned, so if you install via double-clicking the `pkg` in Finder, you will get a message stating that it cannot be opened.
-The most reliable way to avoid this is to run the Installer app via its command line interface (admin privileges are required): `sudo /usr/sbin/installer -pkg /path/to/fleetctl_v#.#.#.pkg -target /`.
+To avoid this, run the Installer app via the command line: `sudo installer -pkg /path/to/fleetctl_v#.#.#.pkg -target /`.
-You can also allow the pkg to be installed via the Privacy & Security panel in System Settings.
+You can also allow the `pkg` to be installed through Finder by allow it through the Privacy & Security panel in System Settings.

 ## How It Works